huggingface/blog/synthetic-data-save-costs.md

 Second, compute costs and inference speed.
 The main compute costs in practice will be inference, i.e. running the model after it has been trained.
 Let's assume that in your production use case, you need to process 1 million sentences in a given time period.
 Our fine-tuned RoBERTa-base model runs efficiently on a small T4 GPU with 16GB RAM, which costs $0.6 per hour on an [Inference Endpoint](https://ui.endpoints.huggingface.co/).
 It has a latency of 0.13 seconds and a throughput of 61 sentences per second with `batch_size=8`.
 This leads to a total cost of $2.7 for processing 1 million sentences.

 With GPT models, we can calculate inference costs by counting tokens.
 Processing the tokens in 1 million sentences would cost ~$153 with GPT3.5 and ~$3061 with GPT4.
 The latency and throughput for these models are more complicated to calculate as they vary throughout the day depending on the current server load.
-Anyone working with GPT4 knows, however, that latency can often be multiple seconds and is rate limited.
+Anyone working with GPT4 knows, however, that latency can often be multiple seconds and is rate-limited.
 Note that speed is an issue for any LLM (API), including open-source LLMs.
 Many generative LLMs are simply too large to be fast.

 Training compute costs tend to be less relevant, as LLMs can often be used out-of-the-box without fine-tuning, and the fine-tuning costs of smaller models are relatively small (fine-tuning RoBERTa-base costs less than $1).
 Only in very few cases do you need to invest in pre-training a model from scratch.
 Training costs can become relevant when fine-tuning a larger generative LLM to specialize it in a specific generative task.